pelet/lunchbot/README.md

 # lunchbot
-Slack App which gives lunch suggestions
+Slack App to help out with lunch decisions

 ## Commands
 #### /lunchbot help
--list all available commands
+-Show all available commands

+#### /lunchbot suggest (optional)
+-Let Lunch Service suggest a restaurant

+#### /lunchbot list
+-List all restaurants with menus

-#### /lunchbot hmm
+#### /lunchbot get [name_of_restaurant]
--Suggests a restaurant randomly from the saved restaurants
+-Get the menu for the restaurant

 #### /lunchbot add [name_of_restaurant] [menu URL]
--add the restaurant with an optional menu URL
+-Add a restaurant with an optional menu URL

 #### /lunchbot remove [name_of_restaurant]
--remove the restaurant
+-Remove the restaurant

+## To Run

+#### Set the following environment variables with your own Slack App credentials

+CLIENT_ID
+CLIENT_SECRET
+VERIFICATION_TOKEN
+PORT
+TEAM_ID
+DB_FILE